 Hostilities between Morocco and Algeria have taken on a new dimension in recent months, especially over the Western Sahara question.
 Could the situation descend into a full-blown conflict?
 The Africa Report takes an in-depth look at the forces involved.

-Zimbabwe is the most corrupt country in southern Africa, with neighbouring Botswana ranking as Africa's least corrupt country, the latest graft perception survey by Transparency International has revealed.
-South Africa's score remains unchanged.
+Zimbabwe most corrupt country in southern Africa, Botswana Africa’s least corrupt

 The impoverished country was ranked 150 out of 168 countries included in the 2015 Corruption Perception Index (CPI) that was unveiled by the global corruption watchdog on Wednesday.

 However, the ranking was an improvement from the previous year where Zimbabwe was placed 156.

 [South Africa is] ranking perilously close to those countries suffering from endemic corruption

 President Robert Mugabe has been accused of paying lip service to the fight against graft despite fears that corruption has become very pronounced in institutions such as the police and the judiciary.